Del Fontaine: Murder of Hilda Meeks

 Although Fontaine had a wife and children back in Canada, he had begun a two-year relationship with 21-year-old Hilda Meeks whilst living in Britain.
 Bristol-born Meeks was a one-time West End waitress, with dreams of becoming a dancer.
 Hilda was described by her friends as "flighty".
 On 10 July 1935, she was caught by Fontaine making a date with another man on the telephone.
 Fontaine, who was known to drink, confronted Meeks, taking the phone from her and challenged the man she was speaking to.
 Meeks' mother came into the room to protect her daughter and Fontaine pulled out a revolver.
 As Meeks ran into the street, Fontaine fatally shot her, he then fired a second shot into her mother.
 When Sam Meeks, Hilda's father, returned home he saw Fontaine carrying his daughter back into the house.
 Fontaine stated "I've done for her and done for the old woman", showing that he believed he had killed both women, though in fact the mother had survived.

 At the trial Fontaine's defence contended that the boxer was suffering from acute depression and was probably "punch drunk".
 The defence called upon Ted Lewis, a former welterweight champion, who stated "Del shouldn't have been in the ring at all for his last fight.
 He wasn't in a fit state. ...
 As a boxer, he has received more punishment than anyone I have ever seen."
 Sam Meeks countered the claim believing that Fontaine had thrown his later fights.
 Fontaine was found guilty and sentenced to death by hanging by Mr Justice Porter.

 Execution

 By the time the execution date had been decided, protests had started pleading for a reprieve.
 A long petition was delivered, but to no avail.
 On the morning of 29 October 1935 a crowd gathered outside Wandsworth Prison, hymns were sung and politicians made anti-capital punishment speeches.
-That morning Fontaine was executed.
+That morning Fontaine was hanged by Robert Baxter in what was to be his penultimate execution.

 Fontaine left a note "Hilda Meeks broke my heart I spent my last cent on her.
 She turned me against my own wife."
 A warden at the prison is quoted as saying "He was the bravest fellow we ever saw go to the scaffold."